Dexaran/ERC223-token-standard/README.md

 ### Please make sure you are at the [development branch](https://github.com/Dexaran/ERC223-token-standard/tree/development)  because now it is the main branch.
 Development branch includes the latest updates.

-### EIP 223
+### EIP-223

 Read the original discussion and formal description here: https://github.com/ethereum/eips/issues/223

 ### Current implementation

-Main ERC223 contracts:
+Main ERC-223 contracts:

 - [IERC223.sol](https://github.com/Dexaran/ERC223-token-standard/blob/development/token/ERC223/IERC223.sol): Token interface.
-The minimal common API ERC223 tokens and receivers must implement in order to interact with each other.
+The minimal common API ERC-223 tokens and receivers must implement in order to interact with each other.
 - [ERC223.sol](https://github.com/Dexaran/ERC223-token-standard/blob/development/token/ERC223/ERC223.sol): Token contract.
-Defines logic of the basic ERC223 token.
+Defines logic of the basic ERC-223 token.
 This functionality can be extended with additional functions (such as `burn()`, `mint()`, ownership or `approve / transferFrom` pattern of ERC20).
-- [Recipient interface](https://github.com/Dexaran/ERC223-token-standard/blob/development/token/ERC223/IERC223Recipient.sol): A dummy receiver that is intended to accept ERC223 tokens.
-Use `contract MyContract is IERC223Recipient` to make contract capable of accepting ERC223 token transactions.
+- [Recipient interface](https://github.com/Dexaran/ERC223-token-standard/blob/development/token/ERC223/IERC223Recipient.sol): A dummy receiver that is intended to accept ERC-223 tokens.
+Use `contract MyContract is IERC223Recipient` to make contract capable of accepting ERC-223 token transactions.
 Contract that does not support IERC223Recipient interface can receive tokens if this contract implements a permissive fallback function (this method of token receiving is not recommended).
-If a contract does not implement IERC223Recipient `tokenReceived` function and does not implement a permissive fallback function then this contract can not receive ERC223 tokens.
+If a contract does not implement IERC223Recipient `tokenReceived` function and does not implement a permissive fallback function then this contract can not receive ERC-223 tokens.

 ### Extensions of the base functionality